git-town/git-town/website/src/install.md

 ```

 This puts the Git Town executable into `~/.local/bin`.
 Please add this directory
 to your PATH.
-For a completely custom installation:
+For a fully custom installation:

 - [download](https://github.com/git-town/git-town/releases) the archive matching
   your CPU architecture, extract it, and move the `git-town` executable into a